stefanwalther/deploy-docker-swarm/docs/comparison.md

 - Not necessarily platform agnostic (e.g. compared to the usage of Vagrant/Ansible)
 - Completely different implementation on local vs. a cloud-provider implementation

+Conclusion:

+- Good to learn, but probably not more than that.

 ## Vagrant

 Pros: